vstarck/hug.js/README.md

 hug.js
 ======

-Functional wrappers for native objects/values
+(Useless) functional wrappers for native objects/values

 Standard properties of the instances:
 -------------------------------------